Make Your

 The Right Equipment

-“It’s necessary to have a good, long lens for wildlife” says Murphy.
+“It’s necessary to have a good, long lens for wildlife,” says Murphy.
 He suggests 400mm or more.
 When you have to keep at least 100 yards from bears and wolves, a 200mm lens doesn’t work.
-He also suggests having a pair of binoculars: they’re useful to anticipate a photo, watch light, and so on.
+He also suggests having a pair of binoculars: they’re useful for anticipating a photo, watching light, etc.

 Jennifer White is a writer living in Paradise Valley, Montana.
 Her fiction and nonfiction have appeared in a variety of publications, from Women’s Adventure to Backcountry Journal, Narrative Magazine, and Conde Nast Traveler online.
 She has served as an artist-in-residence in Glacier National Park and enjoys calling the Yellowstone region home.